-The letter of protection is not, however, a 100% guarantee that the doctor will be paid.
-And, it is not a lawyer’s promise to pay the client’s medical bills out of her own pocket.
-If the plaintiff loses her case or the settlement award is not enough to cover the medical bills, the plaintiff still owes the medical bills and is obligated to pay them.
+However, the letter of protection is not a 100% guarantee that the doctor will get paid.
+And, it is not a lawyer’s promise to pay the client’s medical bills out of their own pocket.
+If the plaintiff loses her case or the settlement award is not enough to cover the medical bills, the plaintiff still owes them and is obligated to pay them.

 Need a Lawsuit Loan?
 Apply Today!

-A lawsuit loan, or pre-settlement funding, is an advance provided by a litigation funding company to be paid from the plaintiff’s financial recovery in a lawsuit.
-The funding company provides the advance during the lawsuit, and the plaintiff promises that the lawsuit funding company will be repaid from the settlement funds.
+A lawsuit loan, or pre-settlement funding, is an advance provided by a litigation funding company to get paid from the plaintiff’s financial recovery in a lawsuit.
 A lawsuit loan differs from a letter of protection in several important respects.

-First, the lawsuit loan goes directly to the plaintiff.
-Plaintiffs will often use the money to pay for medical treatment, but they’re not restricted to just paying doctor or hospital bills.
+- The lawsuit loan goes directly to the plaintiff.
+Plaintiffs will often use the money to pay for medical treatment, but they’re not restricted to just paying the doctor or hospital bills.
 Plaintiffs can use a lawsuit loan to pay for anything, like rent, groceries, or car payments.

-Third, the plaintiff, in general, will not pay an extra fee to her attorney to issue a letter of protection.
-On the other hand, because the plaintiff is using a lawsuit loan advance while the lawsuit progresses, the litigation funding company will assess a fee.
-That fee will be paid when and if the plaintiff receives a financial recovery.
+- In general, the plaintiff will not pay an extra fee to his or her attorney to issue a letter of protection.
+On the other hand, the litigation funding company will assess a fee because the plaintiff is using a lawsuit loan advance while the lawsuit progresses.
+That fee will get paid when and if the plaintiff receives a financial recovery.